inuad/space-pods/README.md

 | username  | Your github's username  | inuad |
 | pattern  | Pod template  | 1 |

-There're 3 pattern for your pods .
+There're 3 patterns for your pod .
-Please check the pattern in (space-pods -> pattern.txt)
+Please check the patterns in (space-pods -> pattern.txt)